Welcome to Residence Life at Russell Sage

 Living successfully in residence halls is dependent upon balancing individual freedoms with sensitivity and respect for the rights of others.
 A willingness to discuss, negotiate, and compromise is essential.
 Individual and cultural differences make up the unique texture of the residence halls, and students are encouraged to learn from one another.

-Saturday, March 8: Halls close at 11:00 AM for Spring Break
+Wednesday, November 26: Halls close at 11:00 AM for Thanksgiving Break

-Tuesday, May 13: Halls close at 11:00 AM (Residents must leave no later than 11:00 AM, or by 24 hours after their last final, whichever comes first.)
+Saturday, December 13: Halls close at 11:00 AM (Residents must leave no later than 11:00 AM,or by 24 hours after their last final, whichever comes first.)

 Kellas Hall: Most of the three floors of Kellas Hall serve as the residence for first-year students.